m0lentum/molentum.github.io/_drafts/starframe-1-architecture.md

 A `Recipe` is similar to the idea of a _prefab_ in most game engines.
-It's a simple struct that knows how to turn itself into an entity, and with some macros around it, also knows how to read itself from a file with `serde`.
+It's a simple struct that knows how to turn itself into an entity, and with some macros around it, also knows how to read itself from a file using [serde].
-Whereas prefabs are essentially _prototypes_ defining all components of an entity, customized by changing the components' values, these are more like constructor functions that take some parameters and produce entities out of them.
+Whereas prefabs are essentially _prototypes_ defining all components of an entity, customized on a per-object basis by changing the components' values, these are more like constructor functions that take some parameters and produce entities out of them.
 [Here's what their definitions looked like.][ecs-impl-1-recipes]